luochuan1127/BF-CNet/SST_workflow/README.md

  		validation\_CMEMS\_SST.csv

- 	Outputs are stored in the input/ folder.
+ 	Outputs are stored in the input/ folder (If the input folder is not present, please create it manually).

 2\.
 Model Training

  	Run Model\_SST.ipynb.

- 	This notebook trains the model, saves the trained model to the model/ folder, and generates reconstruction results stored in the output/ folder.
+ 	This notebook trains the model, saves the trained model to the model/ folder , and generates reconstruction results stored in the output/ folder (If the output folder is not present, please create it manually).

 3\.
 Best Quantile Selection (SSIM-based)